shawn1m/overture/README.md

 ## License

-This project is under the MIT License.
+This project is under the MIT license.
 See the [LICENSE](LICENSE) file for the full license text